Skip to contents

 One-shot Workflow

-Load the built-in NuSEDS Fraser Coho sample and create a review-ready Salmon Data Package in one call.
+Load the built-in Fraser Coho 2023-2024 example (173 rows) and create a review-ready Salmon Data Package in one call.

 library(metasalmon)